KasperKnop/WEB1/docs/06-web-design.md

 In the video below, we will explore the core principles of user experience (UX) and user interface (UI) design, showing how thoughtful design decisions - like creating prototypes and planning layouts - can improve the way users interact with a website.
 You will also see how structured approaches, such as design systems and heuristic evaluation, help ensure consistency, clarity, and a better overall user experience.

-<iframe class="video" src="https://drive.google.com/file/d/1WM2ab5K9deLL7LG3eDqNw6BofzIFb7un/preview" allow="autoplay" allowfullscreen></iframe>
+<iframe title="Web Design Overview" class="video" src="https://drive.google.com/file/d/1WM2ab5K9deLL7LG3eDqNw6BofzIFb7un/preview" allow="autoplay" allowfullscreen></iframe>

 Still unsure about what UX is and why it matters?
 Watch this short video on [the ROI of user experience](https://www.youtube.com/watch?v=O94kYyzqvTc){:target="\_blank"}.